mohammadzainabbas/VA-Lab/README.md

 #### 3.3.
 Lab 03 - Interaction in Visualization with Altair

 [Vega-Altair](https://altair-viz.github.io/) is a declarative statistical visualization library for Python, based on Vega and Vega-Lite.
+In this lab, we will see how to use interactions with visualisation with [Vega-Altair](https://altair-viz.github.io/).

 Please checkout lab's details [here](https://github.com/mohammadzainabbas/VA-Lab/tree/main/src/lab3)